nbicocchi/learn-software-engineering/README.md

 # Software Engineering (DIEF, UNIMORE)

-This course deals with software design and implementation.
-The topics include requirements analisys and specification, UML, process models for software development and design patterns.
+This course deals with software engineering.
+In particular: process models (from waterfall to agile) software requirements specification, UML, and design patterns.

 ## Slides, code examples
 The whole material, comprising slides and code examples, can be downloaded using git: